ArtemDmytriv/GL_BaseCamp/w1/README.txt

 For cross-platform cleaning use command: make clean

-For cross-platform testing (start server in new prompt and start client) use command: make test
+For cross-platform testing (start server in new prompt  (gnome-terminal) and start client) use command: make test

+!!!Linux client needs sudo access!!!

 Version specs: